First off, if you want to know everything there is about doing charity work, the world needs more people like you.

 Not only does charity work have so many different forms because of many potential ways to use your resources, but it can also go towards good causes within communities near you and/or beyond.

-If you’re wondering where to start, and if you’re looking for charity organizations, check out this list of our six favorite charity organizations.
+If you’re wondering where to start, and if you’re looking for charity organizations, check out:

 What’s most important is to consider your own core values and the causes that you truly believe in.
 Regardless of the format or location your charity work takes on, it’s hugely critical to make sure the work lights you up inside.